1 Grizzlies player in danger of losing starting job in 2022-23 NBA training camp - NewsBreak

 RELATED PEOPLE

-On Tuesday night, the Atlanta Hawks announced that they have made a trade with the Oklahoma City Thunder.
+On Thursday, Sept 29, ESPN's Adrian Wojnarowski reports that the Houston Rockets have acquired Derrick Favors in a multi-player trade with the Oklahoma City Thunder.

 IN THIS ARTICLE